 ‘What have you been told so far?’

 When the patient or relative is talking to you, listen to what they tell you.
-This will give you a guide about their level of understanding and consider what words they use.
-Try to use the same or similar words when you talk, so that they know you are listening to them.
-You might also want to repeat back what you have heard and check that you have got this right.
+Try to use the same or similar words when you talk to show you are listening to them.
+You might also want to repeat what you have heard and check that you have got this right.
 You might say something like;

 Whilst you might think this will take a lot of time, it doesn’t.
 If you do this well, it may take less time.
 It may also make the person you are communicating with feel that you care.

-If possible, find out what the person wants to know or expects to hear before you give them any information.
+If possible, find out what the person wants to know or expect to hear before giving them any information.

-Up to this point you have been preparing for a difficult conversation.
+Up to this point, you have been preparing for a difficult conversation.
 You have been asking questions to gather information about what the person knows and what they might want to know.
 You are now in a position to start sharing difficult news.
-There are some simple guidelines which will help you do this well.
+Some simple guidelines will help you do this well.

 ” I am so sorry but…..”